2018 ASEAN University Games

-The 2018 ASEAN University Games, officially known as the 19th ASEAN University Games, was a Southeast Asian university multi-sports event which was held in Myanmar from 8 December 2018 to 19 December 2018.
-This was the first time Myanmar hosted the ASEAN University Games.
+The 2018 ASEAN University Games, officially known as the 19th ASEAN University Games, was a Southeast Asian university multi-sports event held in Myanmar from 8 December 2018 to 19 December 2018.
+This was the first time Myanmar had hosted the ASEAN University Games.

 Preparation and development

 The Ministry of Education and the Ministry of Health and Sports organized the 19th AUG Organization Committee, led by patron vice president Myint Swe, chairman Myo Thein Gyi, vice chairman Myint Htwe and other ten working committees.
 They selected the athletes from all of the universities and trained them.

 Venues

 The 19th ASEAN University Games has 13 venues for the games.
 The athlete's village is in Zabuthiri Township with two Cluster, Myitkyina Cluster and Monywa Cluster.